 Key considerations

-- Tobacco users not accepted
+- Tobacco and vape users not accepted

 - Program for members over age 65